 If you buy a steel string acoustic but like classical music then you might be disappointed.
 It’s very important to first consider what you like before selecting a guitar.

 Unless of course you have been at it for 20 years and know exactly what you want.
-In this case, the only thing holding you back might be your spouse!
+In this case, the only thing holding you back might be option paralysis!

 Whatever it is, a new guitar is a thrill when it fits you like a glove.
 Good luck with your choice, we know it will be a good one!